OCA/social/mail_notification_email_template/README.rst

   about via ``${object.record}``.
 To generate links to the record, use ``${object.record_access_link}``.

-Also have a look at the demo template for the minimal fields you should set.
+Also have a look at the template assigned by default to the discussion subtype for the minimal fields you should set.

 Usage
 =====